1.1. What is the purpose of this document?

 We will use your Special Category Data in the following ways, only with your consent:

-- We will use information about your medical or disability status to consider whether we need to provide appropriate adjustments during the recruitment process, for example whether adjustments need to be made during a test or interview.
+- We will use information about your medical or disability status to consider whether we need to provide appropriate adjustments or accommodations during the recruitment process, for example whether adjustments need to be made during a test or interview.

 - We will use information about your race or national or ethnic origin to ensure meaningful Equal Employment Opportunity/Affirmative Action record keeping, reporting, and other legal requirements.
+Where local law prohibits us from requesting information about race, national or ethnic origin, we will not request this information and ask that you please do not disclose this information to us.

 Our legal basis for using your Special Category Data is consent.
 Providing U.S. Equal Opportunity Information and Self-Identification of Disability is completely voluntary.